shutterstock/public-api-javascript-sdk/docs/CatalogApi.md

 **Remove items from catalog collection**

 This endpoint removes assets from a catalog collection.
+It does not remove the assets from the user's account's catalog.

 ### Example